How much does a $15,000 pawnbroker bond cost in South Carolina?

 The surety can cancel pawnbroker bonds in South Carolina by giving written notice of cancellation to the administrator of the Department of Consumer Affairs.
 Cancellation becomes effective 45 days after the notice is received.
 The bond can also be terminated if the administrator mails written authorization to the surety.

-In order to become a licensed South Carolina pawnbroker, applicants must satisfy all of the following requirements:
+To become a licensed pawnbroker in South Carolina, applicants must adhere to the following requirements:

 - Complete the SC Pawnbroker Initial Application for Certificate of Authority

 - Include general business and registered agent information